 If one was asked to come up with the name of a ‘tame’ English director, the answer a while back might have been Anthony Asquith, a privileged toff whose post-grad lark was to spend a year in Hollywood, learning all about moviemaking from Charlie Chaplin and Mary Pickford.
 Asquith’s sound pictures are famous, but not necessarily for his direction: Pygmalion, The Importance of Being Earnest.
 Nobody seems to remember his fine work in The Browning Version, although a look at his later films Guns of Darkness, The V.I.P.’s and The Yellow Rolls-Royce were probably enough to keep him out of discussions of great filmmaking.

-The show is more naturalistic than A Cottage on Dartmoor but it does confect its share of visually poetic moments.
+The show is less stylized than A Cottage on Dartmoor yet confects its fair share of visually poetic moments.
 Bill and Nell ‘meet cute’ on the long escalator when he tries to return her gloves.
-She’s going down and he’s going up and they both back-pedal for a few seconds in the middle, tentatively staying together even though the machinery of the modern world is trying to separate them.
-Georges Franju would later turn this gag into total filmic poetry in his short film La première nuit about a boy who takes to the Paris Métro in search of his dream girl.
-She appears to him in another train riding alongside his on parallel tracks.
+She’s going down and he’s going up and they both back-pedal for a few seconds in the middle, tentatively staying together despited the effort of the modern world’s machinery to separate them.
+Georges Franju would later transform this gag into filmic poetry in his short film La première nuit.
+A boy takes to the Paris Métro in search of his dream girl, who appears to him in another train riding alongside his on parallel tracks.

 Nell is clearly attracted to both men.
 Even if she favors Bill, Bert gets enough encouragement to press forward.
 Bert’s bad-boy style has him do things like accost Nell as she works, which creates attention with the department-store floorwalker.

-The big final act takes place partly at Bert’s day-job, as a worker at an enormous power station, some shots of which looks as big as constructions in Metropolis.
+The big final act takes place partly at Bert’s day-job workplace, an enormous power station.
+Some shots make it look as big as constructions in Metropolis.
 Kate ends up breaking into a main switching room, havoc results and the finale is an extended chase.

-Curiously, the chase isn’t nearly as interesting as director Asquith’s views of normal London life with its crowds.
+The chase is brisk, but not nearly as interesting as director Asquith’s views of normal London life in the crowds.
 Bill & Nell’s first date involves a ride atop a double decker bus on a sunny day.
 Artful scenes of ‘teeming masses’ of commuters are linked with clean, steady dissolves.
 I know that optical printers existed at this time but fine-grain duping film stock did not.
-We once assumed that beautiful dissolve and multiple exposure work was all done ‘in-camera’ but I’m not so sure after seeing pictures like Underground.
+We once assumed that beautiful dissolve and multiple exposure work in silent films was all done ‘in-camera’ but I’m no longer so sure after seeing pictures like Underground.
 The timing of the cuts and dissolves seems too precise.

 Elsewhere we’re impressed by Asquith’s fluid camera, which stays in close on character scenes.
 He never simply records action.
 The camera always takes an expressive point of view, often with designed angles that feature bold diagonals, as in a German movie of the day.
 A lapel flower figures in a beautiful piece of ‘dramatic objectification,’ where inanimate objects come to represent the tensions between characters.
 Alfred Hitchcock must have thought of Asquith as a talented colleague, or perhaps a dangerous competitor.

 The Kino Classics / BFI Blu-ray of Underground is an impressive disc that we’re glad to have in HD — a DVD wouldn’t show it off at its best.
-Pub text reminds us that one reason Anthony Asquith’s reputation has suffered has been the unavailability of his creative silent output, with the reminder that English critics often have little praise for their own film heritage — the ‘quota quickie’ inferiority complex, the flight of top talent to Hollywood, etc..
+Pub text reminds us that one reason Anthony Asquith’s reputation has suffered has been the unavailability of his creative silent output.
+We’re also reminded that English critics often had little praise for their own film heritage — the ‘quota quickie’ inferiority complex, the flight of top talent to Hollywood, etc..

-I’ve seen a watchable copy of Asquith’s A Cottage on Dartmoor but there is apparently a much better restoration from 2006.
+I’ve seen a watchable copy of Asquith’s A Cottage on Dartmoor but there is now apparently a much better restoration from 2006.
 Underground has been AWOL for the longest time because the BFI couldn’t find prints or film elements that would yield a screenable copy.
-We’re told that this restoration was possible because of a new French print with quality footage for some sequences, and the simple fact that advanced digital techniques made possible the renovation-cleanup of an existing film element with major scratches and damage.
+We’re told that this restoration was possible because of a new French print with quality footage for some sequences.
+That, plus advanced digital techniques that make possible the renovation-cleanup of film elements with major scratches and damage.
 This release looks exceedingly good, very clean throughout.
 The first two minutes are marred by a strange strobing quality, something I’ve seen corrected in other digital restorations.
-The pulsing, fluctuating quality returns at times, and some scenes look a little soft, but never in a way that distracts greatly.
+The pulsing, fluctuating quality returns at times, and some scenes look a little soft, but never in a way that distracts.
 Remember that this is a rescue; an unprintable feature has been reborn.

 A ten-minute featurette sees BFI folk discussing the film and the lengths taken to restore it.